 Director of III, Program Director, Master of Integrated Innovation for Products and Services

-Peter Boatwright is a co-founder and co-director of the Integrated Innovation Institute and the program director of III's MIIPS degree programs.
+Peter Boatwright is the director and a co-founder of the Integrated Innovation Institute.
 As an expert in innovation education, he has coauthored two books and teaches coursework on related topics such as product innovation, brand strategy, new product management, pricing strategy, and market research.